MichaelBell/rp2040-doom/README.md

 ## Goals

-The main goals for this port were:
+The main goals for the RP2040 port were:

 1. Everything should match the original game experience, i.e. all the graphics at classic 320x200 resolution, stereo sound,